-Tensor grad attribute holds the value of gradient.
+The tensor grad attribute holds the value of the gradient.
 If requires_grad is False it will hold a None value.
 Even if requires_grad is True, it will hold a None value unless the .backward() function is called from some other node.
 For example, if you call out.backward() for some variable out that involved x in its calculations then x.grad will hold ∂out/∂x.

 The grad_fn is the backward function used to calculate the gradient.
 The NumPy arrays don’t have this kind of attribute.